boogiedk/fchat/README.md

 # fchat
-A simple browser chat written on F#.
+A simple browser chat written in F#.